rcapillon/3DFEM/README.md

 * Surface forces

 ### Solvers
-* Newton-Raphson method for geometrically nonlinear elastostatics and elastodynamics
-* Arc-length method for geometrically nonlinear elastostatics and elastodynamics with strong nonlinearities (e.g. post-buckling analysis)
 * Uncertainty Quantification:
-  - Parametric probabilistic models for all elastic coefficients
+  - Parametric probabilistic models for all material coefficients
   - Causal nonparametric probabilistic models for linear viscoelastic materials
 * Parallelization of stochastic solvers

 ### Post-processing
 * Plotting of modal coordinates at given step
+* Computation of Cauchy stress tensor and linearized deformation tensor components on a deformed mesh.
 * Support for including element stress and strain components in the VTK files